easy-graph/easy-graph.github.io/_sources/reference/drawing.rst.txt

 Drawing
 =======
-Easy Graph provides API to generate the coordinate of each node, so that users could plot the graph with them.
+EasyGraph provides API to generate the coordinate of each node, so that users could plot the graph with them.

 Random Position